drzchen/movec/README.md

 Copyright (C) Zhe Chen.
 All rights reserved.

-Movec is a stand-alone tool that implements the Smatus (short for smart status) dynamic analysis approach and a source-level instrumentation framework, which transforms a C source file into an instrumented C source file that can be compiled by a standard C compiler such as gcc.
+Movec is a stand-alone dynamic analysis tool that implements a smart-status-based monitoring algorithm (called Smatus) and a source-level instrumentation framework, which transforms a C source file to an instrumented C source file that can be compiled by a standard C compiler such as gcc.
 This document presents step-by-step instructions on how to run Movec on the associated benchmark suites.

 # 1. Getting Started

 This section demonstrates how to set up the artifact and validate its general functionality (e.g., based on a small example) in less than 30 min.

-This artifact contains the following sub-directories (some of which may be separately downloaded):
+This artifact contains the following sub-directories:

 * bin: It contains the binary executable file of Movec.
 * examples: It contains some small examples for testing Movec.
-* benchmarks-memsafe: It contains the SARD and memsafe benchmark suites.
+* benchmarks-memsafe: It contains the SARD and MSBench benchmark suites.
-* benchmarks-nptrs: It contains the nptrs benchmark suite.
+* benchmarks-nptrs: It contains the Nptrs benchmark suite.

+The following benchmark suites, mentioned in our papers, can be separately downloaded at [Movec-benchmarks](https://github.com/drzchen/movec-benchmarks).

 * benchmarks-mibench: It contains the MiBench benchmark suite.
-    Available at an URL given at HotCRP and its website.
 * benchmarks-mibench-safer: A safer version of the MiBench benchmark suite.
-    Available at an URL given at HotCRP.
 * benchmarks-spec-cpu-2017: It contains the SPEC CPU 2017 benchmark suite.
-    Available at an URL given at HotCRP and its website.
 * benchmarks-spec-cpu-2017-safer: A safer version of the SPEC CPU 2017 benchmark suite.
-    Available at an URL given at HotCRP.

 Note that ASan, SoCets and Valgrind (Sections 1.3, 1.4 and 1.5 below) are NOT required for the running/evaluation of Movec, but only used for comparison.
 If you only need to run/evaluate Movec, or you fail to install them on your system, you can safely skip them.